Sarah Schneider: Saturday Night Live

 In 2011, Schneider became a writer for Saturday Night Live.
 She had been a guest writer on the last five episodes of season 36 (2010–2011) and became a full-time writer from season 37 (2011–2012).

 In 2013, her musical sketch "(Do It On My) Twin Bed" was her first big SNL hit with fellow writer Chris Kelly.
 She and Kelly also wrote "Hometown Tourism Ad" since joining SNL in 2011, and "Christmas Spectacular."

 Vulture named Schneider and Kelly onto their list in 2014 of the 50 comedians to watch.

 In November 2015, she had worked with Kelly to write "Back Home Ballers," and "First Got Horny 2 U." At that time, they also headed the political debate sketches during election season, like the Democratic debate sketch in October 2015.
 Schneider and Kelly also co-penned sketches like "The Beygency" and "Bar Talk."
 In August 2016, SNL promoted Schneider and Kelly to co-head writers of the 42nd season of the show.
 Schneider became the show's first female head writer since 2008.
 Schneider and Kelly left SNL at the end of season 42.

 In March 2017, Comedy Central commissioned Schneider and Kelly to write a pilot episode about two siblings struggling with the sudden fame of their younger brother.
 By then, Schneider had also been a writer on Master of None on Netflix.

 The Other Two

 Together with fellow SNL head writer Chris Kelly, Sarah Schneider has created The Other Two, an American comedy television series which premiered on Comedy Central on January 24, 2019.
-The show is about an aspiring actor (Drew Tarver) and his sister Brooke (Heléne Yorke), a former professional dancer, who try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's (Case Walker) sudden rise to internet fame.
+The show is about an aspiring actor, Cary (Drew Tarver), and his sister Brooke (Heléne Yorke), a former professional dancer, who try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's (Case Walker) sudden rise to internet fame.